fllesser/fllesser/README.md

 - 🔭 I'm a transcoder aha.
 - 🌱 I’m currently learning Java, Golang, Python, TypeScript
-- 🤔 I'm looking for a Java back-end offer.
+- 🤔 I‘am searching for the meaning of life
 - 📫 How to reach me: [blog](https://chowyijiu.tech)

 ### Programing language